sparkfun/SparkFun_DataLogger/docs/configuration.md

 * 'w' &mdash; Disable WiFi
 * 's' &mdash; Disable preference restore during startup

-!!! note
 The amount of time the start-up menu is displayed is adjustable.
 This settings can be configured in the **Settings/Application Settings** page, under the Advanced section.

 You should see the following output when the board initializes: